rastamhadi/ansible-tuto/README.md

-Ansible also emphasises push mode, where configuration is pushed from a master machine (a master machine is only a machine where you can SSH to nodes from) to nodes, while most other CM typically do it the other way around (nodes pull their config at times from a master machine).
+Ansible also emphasises push mode, where configuration is pushed from a master machine (a master machine is only a machine where you can SSH to nodes from) to nodes, while most other CMs typically do it the other way around (nodes pull their config at times from a master machine).

 This mode is really interesting since you do not need to have a 'publicly'